 Spellings given out on Friday and tested on the following Friday.

-Please continue to read regularly, practise spellings and times tables.
+Please continue to read regularly, practice spellings and times tables.

 Maths areas to be worked on at home: times tables, telling the time and money.